Alabama Road Trip No. 6

 At the corner of 19th Street and 6th Avenue North, turn left and walk the short block to Park Place.
 Walk east on Park Place where you will quickly see Linn Park.
 Walk diagonally through the park to the Birmingham Museum of Art (2000 Rev. Abraham Woods Jr. Blvd.; 205-254-2565).
 Considered one of the finest regional museums in the United States, you can spend half a day touring.
 If you have only one hour to visit, the museum has a list of the top 12 works of art that are a must-see.

-From the Museum of Art, walk back through Linn Park, this time along the east side.
+Walk back through Linn Park, this time along the east side.
 There are many statues in the park, but along this route you will find a miniature Statue of Liberty, a statue of Thomas Jefferson and a marble statue honoring teacher Mary Cahalan just outside the entrance to the Linn-Henley Research Library.

 Built in 1927, the Linn-Henley Research Library building itself is a work of art, but be sure and see the large mural paintings on canvasses hung high inside and notice the library's beautiful ceilings.